-If you live in a cold-weather clime like I do here in the Midwest, it’s understood that death and taxes are not our only certainties.
+If you live in a cold-weather clime like I do, it’s understood that death and taxes are not our only certainties.
 The weather, or lack of enjoyable weather, weighs heavily on our collective psyche once the calendar turns to a new year.
 Will this year produce an early spring, or just a few teaser days of warm weather around St. Patrick’s Day like in recent years?

 If the thought of shoveling and shivering has got you down, then I suggest you get out of town to one of these elite warm-weather golf destinations.

-Editor’s Note: Stay tuned for part two of this series where I’ll document a few shoulder season locations.
-These golf hot spots like Pinehurst, North Carolina; Branson, Missouri; and St. George, Utah are best enjoyed in April or May, when their weather becomes ideal.
+Editor’s Note: Check out part two of this series where I document a few shoulder season locations.
+These golf hot spots like Pinehurst, North Carolina; Branson, Missouri; and Hurricane, Utah are best enjoyed in April or May, when their weather becomes ideal.

 TPC Scottsdale (Stadium and Champions Course), Scottsdale, The Fairmont Scottsdale